-The picture on the right shows someone who over pronates.
+The picture at the top of the page shows someone who over pronates.
 The right foot is rolling in.
 This causes the lower leg to turn inwards which puts the knee and hip out of alignment and can cause the back to be rotated.

 The left foot is corrected with an orthotic device.
 This is inserted into the running shoe and controls the position of the heel allowing the rest of the foot to fall into place.